CheeHuii/video-analyzer-assessment/QUICKSTART.md

 ### "Connection refused" errors
 Make sure the backend server is running before starting the frontend.

+### "It used the wrong video"
+Each upload is saved into its own folder under `data/videos/<video_id>/raw.mp4`.
+The assistant uses the most recent upload by default.
+If you want to switch artifacts, use the dropdown in the Artifacts panel.

 ### "Cannot find python"
 Ensure Python 3.8+ is in your PATH.
 On Windows, try `python3` instead of `python`.